 - Watery eyes

-Besides a professional diagnosis and treatment advice from an optometrist, there are additional methods for combating dry eyes on a daily basis.
+Besides a professional diagnosis and treatment advice from a dry eye doctor, there are additional methods for combating dry eyes on a daily basis.
 First, if you wear contact lenses and your eyes feel dry, blurry, or uncomfortable, take your contacts out.
 Wearing glasses instead of contacts for a few days can help your eyes feel better.
 Also, during the allergy season, keep your windows closed.
 While open windows allow fresh air to flow into your house, they also allow allergens to enter, which can affect your eyes.
 Ceiling fans also dry out the eyes – even when you’re sleeping.
 So, turn off ceiling fans and eliminate other sources of air blowing directly on you.

 There are many brands and types of eye drops that can work differently depending on the cause of dryness.
 Our doctors provide a thorough exam for dryness and develop a treatment plan that may include over-the-counter drops, prescription medication, or certain procedures for dry eyes.